Sadeq Khan Zand: Reign

 Karim Khan's death in March 1779 was followed by a power struggle.
 His sons Mohammad Ali Khan and Abol-Fath Khan Zand were declared co-rulers, but their rule was only nominal; real power was in the hands of their uncle Zaki Khan.
 After Zaki Khan's murder by the people of Isfahan, there was widespread rebellion.
 Ali-Morad Khan Zand, the commander of the royal army, who was sent to undermine a Qajar attack in the north, betrayed Abol-Fath and left the capital defenseless.
 Sadeq Khan, supported by the Nizari imam Abū-l-Ḥasan ʻAlī, collected an army in Kerman and invaded Shiraz, where he faced little resistance.
-On August 22, 1779, Abol-Fath died from a heart attack and he became the ruler of Iran.
+On 22 August 1779, Abol-Fath died from a heart attack and he became the ruler of Iran.

-His cause of death is not known, but Ali-Morad succeeded him.
+He died in the Zand Palace in the capital city of Shiraz, his cause of death is not known, but Ali-Morad succeeded him.